mirkosertic/FXDesktopSearch/README.md

 Option                                         | Description
 -----------------------------------------------|-------------------------------------------
-Show similar search results                    | Can be enabled if you want to include similar search results for every match.
-Please not that this is very processing insensitive.
 Limit search results to                        | This is the number of search results presented to the user.
 Number of suggestions                          | This is the number of search phrase suggestions.
 They are shown as soon as you start to type words into the query text field.
 Number of words before suggestion span         | Include this number of words in the search phrase suggestion before a matching word